 Independence Cinema has attracted new shops and restaurants to downtown Independence.
 With its vintage-style streetlights, bronze sculptures of Marilyn Monroe and Elvis Presley by sculptor Jim Demetro, and crowd-drawing films, the new movie theater is the cornerstone of redevelopment of historic downtown Independence.

-At the request of the City of Sandy’s Mayor & City Manager, Prestige Development responded to that community need by developing Sandy Cinema, which has eight screens with 3D capabilities and 826 reclining, stadium-style seats.
+At the request of the City of Sandy’s Mayor & City Manager, Prestige Development responded to their community need by developing Sandy Cinema, which has eight screens with 3D capabilities and 826 reclining, stadium-style seats.
 The theater is part of the Pioneer Park development, adjacent to busy Highway 26 at Champion Way, two miles west of Sandy’s City Center.

 Today, the cinema is one of Battle Grounds favorite destinations.
 Luxury reclining seating, 3D capabilities, first run movies presented in Dolby Digital ® NEC, out of this world popcorn, and a friendly and helpful staff make a trip to the movies in Battle Ground a special occasion.